Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 ## Section 3: Creation and Use of 2D Shapes

 This program completes all requirements 3a, 3b, 3c, 3d
+2D shapes are used for each individual snowflake, the goat, each background shape, the main menu, the moon etc. etc. Matrix multiplications are run on each shape after a certain time elapses between each loop in the render loop.
+At the end of the loop, the shapes are redrawn based on the result of the matrix multiplications.

 ### How have you fulfilled this requirement?